htc-mmvp2010-javascriptForDesigners/syllabus/README.md

 # Syllabus
 ##MMVP2010 Javascript for Designers
 ###Course Description
 Learn the exciting and dynamic language used to power the web and mobile environments.
-Use javascript to control screen elements, power animations.
+Use javascript to control screen elements and power animations.
 Build entertaining and visually rich interactive user experiences deployed on different devices.

 ###Course Goals
 1. Demonstrate the use of variables, conditionals, loops, and functions